libp2p/specs/pubsub/README.md

 The `data` field is an opaque blob of data, it can contain any data that the publisher wants it to.

-The `seqno` field is a 64-bit big-endian uint that is a linearly increasing number that is unique among messages originating from each given peer.
+The `seqno` field is a uint that is a linearly increasing number that is unique among messages originating from each given peer.
 No two messages on a pubsub topic from the same peer should have the same `seqno` value, however messages from different peers may have the same sequence number,